Leadership & Governance

 Michelle Morgan, Manager, Continuing Education

-Raymond Nielsen, Dean of Students and Director, Clinical Education and Student Success Network
+Raymond Nielsen, Dean of Students

 Carrie Pajotte, Director, Digital Solutions

-Lori Peppler-Beechey, Associate Head of Academic Affairs
+Lori Peppler-Beechey, Associate Vice Principal, Academic

 Marc Potvin, Manager, Strategic Partnerships, Procurement & Analysis